2006 PlaceMakers V8 International

 The 2006 PlaceMakers V8 International was a motor race for V8 Supercars held on the weekend of 21–23 April 2006.
 The event was held at the Pukekohe Park Raceway in Pukekohe, New Zealand, and consisted of three races culminating in 400 kilometers.
 It was the second round of thirteen in the 2006 V8 Supercar Championship Series and the first of two international events on the calendar.

 After a tough start to the season, Mark Skaife stayed largely dominant to take two race wins and the overall round win.
 Mark Winterbottom repaid Ford Performance Racing's faith in him by achieving his first podiums (race and round) by finishing second overall while Russell Ingall rounded out the overall podium.
 Local hero Greg Murphy endured a tough round.
-Already dissatisfied with his teams move to Perkins engines, the four-time winner of the event was taken out early in race one and struggled to move forward in both races.
+Already dissatisfied with his team's move to Perkins engines, the four-time winner of the event was taken out early in race one and struggled to move forward in both races.

 This round also saw the return of the reverse-grid race.
 Although its return wasn't met with much enthusiasm and would not feature at any future Pukekohe events going forward.